0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 ## Understanding Static vs Dynamic Types in Java

 The static type of an object is its declared type, which determines the set of methods and fields that can be accessed at **compile-time**.
 The dynamic type of an object is its actual type at runtime, which may be a subtype of the static type, and determines the specific implementation of overridden methods.
-When a variable of a supertype is used to hold a subtype object, ==the static type limits the access to subtype-specific features, and may require explicit casting to access them.== This can lead to compile-time errors or runtime errors if the wrong type is assumed. **And casting won't help under this situation.**
+When a variable of a supertype is used to hold a subtype object, ==the static type limits the access to subtype-specific features, and may require explicit casting to access them.== This can lead to compile-time errors or runtime errors if the wrong type is assumed.

+you can cast the superclass to subclass to overcome it.

-### Inheritance Cheatsheet
+## Inheritance Cheatsheet

 `VengefulSLList extends SLList` means VengefulSLList "is-an" SLList, and inherits all of SLList's members: